leon-barnard/portfolio/themes/hugo-digital-garden-theme/exampleSite/content/writing/ui-vs--ux--a-culinary-comparison.md

 The most commonly understood definition of UI design is the visual design layer.
 But even this is more purposeful than most people understand.
 Visual design isn’t merely “making it look pretty.”
 A better way to think of it is as the application of established **visual design principles** , many of which are rooted in scientific psychological, neurological, or physiological understanding.

-Common examples of these design principles are [contrast](https://balsamiq.com/learn/courses/wireframing/principles/contrast/) , [hierarchy](https://balsamiq.com/learn/courses/wireframing/principles/hierarchy/) , [proximity](https://balsamiq.com/learn/courses/wireframing/principles/proximity/) , and [alignment](https://balsamiq.com/learn/courses/wireframing/principles/alignment/) .
+Common examples of these design principles are [contrast](https://balsamiq.com/learn/courses/wireframing/principles/contrast/), [hierarchy](https://balsamiq.com/learn/courses/wireframing/principles/hierarchy/), [proximity](https://balsamiq.com/learn/courses/wireframing/principles/proximity/), and [alignment](https://balsamiq.com/learn/courses/wireframing/principles/alignment/).

-One way that UI designers evaluate design principles is using the “ [squint test](https://www.numi.tech/post/the-squint-test-accessibility-test-for-every-interface),” which helps to further abstract the design into its visual principles.
+One way that UI designers evaluate design principles is using the “[squint test](https://www.numi.tech/post/the-squint-test-accessibility-test-for-every-interface),” which helps to further abstract the design into its visual principles.
 An alternative is to blur the screen.

 ![](/ui-design-final-blur.png)